flowdev/present-decoupling/PITCHME.md

 ## Messaging (2)

 - Why don't we use HTTP internaly? |
-- Asynchronism prevents time wise coupling: \
+- Asynchronism prevents time wise coupling: |
-  no timeout handling |
+  * no timeout handling |
-- Persistence prevents stability wise coupling: \
+- Persistence prevents stability wise coupling: |
-  no retries with exponential backoff that has to be randomised, \
+  * no retries with exponential backoff |
+  * that have to be randomised |
-  no circuit breaker |
+  * no circuit breaker |
 - Sender and receiver are decoupled with messaging. |

 ---

 ## Functional Programming
 ![Logo](assets/lambda.png)

+---

 ## Functional Programming (2)